 Low thyroid (T3) will trigger your brain to produce some TSH (Thyroid Stimulating Hormone) which shouts at your thyroid gland, “Make more T3, we don’t have enough!”
 When the gland makes some more T3, the TSH hushes up.
 It’s a complex feedback loop, but that’s the gist.
 With that in mind, here’s some more advice that can help you regain healthy thyroid levels:

 Iron: You need sufficient levels of iron to make thyroid hormone and to get it into your cells where it works.
 Women with a heavy monthly flow often run short on iron.
 You can measure iron stores (called “ferritin”) with a simple blood test.

 Trace Minerals: They help you convert T4 to T3 and include zinc, selenium and chromium.
 These minerals double as antioxidants which means that they do good housekeeping on your cells and protect the thyroid gland from destructive free radicals.
 It’s an inexpensive fix, take “chelated” minerals or drink green food supplements that contain marine-derived compounds.
 I use Liqumins Trace Minerals (concentrate) at home and it tastes great in water or juice.

 Ashwagandha: In animal studies, this herb stimulates more T3 production.
 Additionally, it nourishes tired, stressed adrenal glands.
 This causes your stress hormone cortisol to come down, and it may help you lose belly fat.
-There are many brands including my favorite Ashwaghanda by Organic India.
+My custom formula, Thyroid Script, contains the world’s best Ashwagandha, by KSM-66.